Ohene7/Ohene7/README.md

 ### Hi there 👋

 😄 Pronouns: He/him/his <br>
 🔭 I’m currently working on ...
-Studying to become a Web Developer <br>
+Studying to become a Full Stack Web Developer <br>
 🌱 I’m currently learning ...
 HTML, CSS, Sass, Bootstrap, JavaScript + MERN stack + Beautiful UX/UI design skills <br>
 👯 I’m looking to collaborate on ...
 Any team for a startup or small company <br>
 🤔 I’m looking for help with ...
 Finding an opportunity to be a part of a great and diverse company <br>